Bronx fire's multiple victims include young children and adults

 “I lost my angel baby and my best friend; my mother.
 The lady who birthed me and would do anything for me is gone,” Christine Batiz, Maria’s daughter, said on GoFundMe.
 She added that she would not “wish this on my worst enemy” and said her “heart goes out to the rest of the families that are grieving.”

-Fernando Batiz told PIX11 that his sister, who worked as a home care attendant, was often selfless and helped him when he was homeless.
+Fernando Batiz told WPIX-TV that his sister, who worked as a home care attendant, was often selfless and helped him when he was homeless.

 Maria Batiz came to New York from Puerto Rico, her brother said, and was one of 10 siblings – some of whom still live in Puerto Rico.